Prostate Cancer: Overview

 Are there screening tests for prostate cancer?

 Prostate cancer may be found with a screening test.
 Screening tests are done to check for disease in people who don’t have symptoms.
-This may find some types of cancer early, when they’re often easier to treat.
+This may find some types of cancer early, when they’re small, haven't spread, and are often easier to treat.
 The screening tests used for prostate cancer are:

 - Prostate-specific antigen (PSA) blood test

 Talk with your healthcare provider about the pros and cons about prostate cancer screening so you can decide if it's a good choice for you.

 What are the symptoms of prostate cancer?